portworx/px-docs/scheduler/kubernetes/cassandra-k8s.md

 ```
 Create the Statefulset for Cassandra with 3 replicas.
 The PodSpec in the statefulset specifies the container image of Cassandra.
 Statefulsets ensures a sticky and unique identity to the pods.
 The ordinal index ensures this identity to the Pods.
+It also uses the stork scheduler to enable pods to be placed closer to where their data is located.

 Create a ```cassandra-statefulset.yml``` with the following content
 ```